 Note: Blogs need to be at least 300 words to be considered “blog posts” by Google and have the opportunity to rank.
 Keep that in mind!

 12. Bad titles.

 A title is one of the most important parts of a blog post for several reasons.
-One, it’s the thing that will get people to read your post or not.
+One, it determines if someone will read your post or keep scrolling.
 Is it intriguing enough?
 Think about factors like curiosity, shock, numbers, and negatives (as used in this post).
 Two, titles are a key SEO factor.
 You can research potential titles, and choose the best based on how keywords and phrases are performing.
 Check out Google Trends!

 13. No images or font distinction to break up your text.

 Copy is all well and good, but God help you if you never use images or even just simple things like bold and italic text to break up your ideas on the page.
 Big, bulky paragraphs are boring and very few people will actually read them on a screen.
 Rather, break your text into smaller paragraphs and use font features to modify key phrases.

 14. No call to action.

 This is a big no-no!
 You absolutely must tell the reader what to do next.
 Should they sign up for your email list, read this associated post, or check out your program?
 Always include a link for them to keep reading and a way to sign up for your email at the end of your post.